taylorterrill/09_README-Generator_Terrill/README.md

   * [Questions](#questions)

   ## Installation
-  a
+  Run npm i

   ## Usage
-  a
+  Run node index.js

   ## Contributing
-  a
+  NA

   ## Tests
-  a
+  Run node index.js

   ## Questions
-  If you have any questions about this projects, please contact me directly at a.
-You can view more of my projects at https://github.com/a.
+  If you have any questions about this projects, please contact me directly at taylorpterrill@gmail.com.
+You can view more of my projects at https://github.com/taylorterrill.